British Royal Family on social media: Case Study

 I went to Mentions Statistics and saw this:

 Alert, alert, there was a social media crisis!

 Let's look through the mentions to see what happened.

 Here're the most important mentions shown on the Dashboard.

 Now we know.

-Here's a quick overview on the buzz around prince Philip:
+Here's a quick overview of the buzz around Prince Philip: